buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

 In this example, a spot request will be sent with a bid price of 15% above the 24-hour average.
 If the request fails with the status **price-too-low**, the request will be resubmitted up to twice, each time with a 10% increase in the bid price.
-If the request succeeds, the buildslave will substantiate as normal and run any pending builds.
+If the request succeeds, the worker will substantiate as normal and run any pending builds.